teachop/xcore_neopixel_leds/README.md

 This application is designed for and tested on the XMOS startKIT, but it should be possible to change the XMOS target in the makefile (alter "TARGET = STARTKIT").

 ###xcore_neopixel_leds
 Two tasks make up the application, a pattern generator task and a driver task.
-These are connected with a channel, which is a language and hardware communication feature.
+These are connected with an interface, which is a language and hardware communication feature.
 These two tasks are started in main using par.
-Main connects them together with a chan passed to the tasks.
+Main connects them together with an interface passed to the tasks.

 In the example, 4 sets of paired tasks execute in parallel, each pair driving its own NeoPixel strip pattern.
 While this is likely not the best approach (4 bit wide port?) it is easy and tests multi-tasking on the XCore chip.